Can redemption center

 Esme and I played a great game of Doctor Who Monopoly today.
 I was especially glad to see that I was finally being recognized for my scientific expertise, rather than by looks alone!

 Over the years we have had varying levels of success when it comes to growing our own food.
 Weather, travel, sporadic interest and rabbits have all wreaked havoc with our attempts.
-The girls have both shown renewed interest in growing the things they like, both veggies and flowers, and today they planted seeds.
+The girls have both shown renewed interest in growing the things they like, both veggies and flowers, and today they planted seeds on a heavy duty plant caddy.
 With any luck, this time everything with be in our favor and we’ll have a little harvest come the end of summer.

 Visited friends for a play date, came home with a dozen eggs.